-- Support a greater variety of employment uses in the Mixed Employment District to grow the numbers of services and jobs in the North End. - Develop new regulatory and zoning approaches to open up Industrial-Commercial Area to additional commercial uses to increase the variety of services on offer as well as the variety and concentration of jobs available. - Develop new regulatory and zoning approaches to support light-industrial mixed-use in the area indicated on the Land Use Concept map-with due consideration to restrictions in the Building Code. - Explore new regulatory and zoning approaches to help support craft breweries and other small-scale industrial business as well as retail businesses, personal service establishments and office uses in Commercial-Industrial Area.
+- Support a greater variety of employment uses in the Mixed Employment District to grow the numbers of services and jobs in the North End. - Develop new regulatory and zoning approaches to support light-industrial mixed-use in the area indicated on the Land Use Concept map-with due consideration to restrictions in the Building Code. - Explore new regulatory and zoning approaches to help support craft breweries and other small-scale industrial business as well as retail businesses, personal service establishments and office uses in Mixed Employment Area.